melrchen/cnc/README.md

 Then, given inputs of the image and the probability vector, we train an NN to output colorings of the image in the U and V color channels, using RMSE as the error function.

-Image classes: beach, city, plain, cave, mountain
+Image classes: beach, city, lowlands, cave, glacier